Isak Chishi Swu: Naga Peace Talk

 Swu, Muivah and other top NSCN (IM) leaders escaped to Thailand in the early 1990s after a crackdown by the government of India.
 However, after getting a positive response for peace talk through intermediary MM Thomas, the then Governor of Nagaland, the government and NSCN started the peace talks.
 Later Prime Minister of India P V Narasimha Rao met Muivah, Swu and others in Paris on 15 June 1995.
 In November 1995, then MoS (Home Affairs) Rajesh Pilot met them in Bangkok.
 Subsequently, Prime Minister H. D. Deve Gowda met them in Zurich on 3 February 1997, which was followed by meetings with officers in Geneva and Bangkok.
 Prime Minister Atal Bihari Vajpayee met them in Paris on 30 September 1998.
 The Government of India signed a ceasefire agreement with NSCN (IM) on 25 July 1997, which came into effect on 1 August 1997.
 Over 80 rounds of talks between the two sides were held subsequently.

 Death

-After undergoing treatment for almost a year at a private hospital in South Delhi, Swu breathed his last on 28 June 2016.
+After undergoing treatment for almost a year at a private hospital in South Delhi, Swu died on 28 June 2016.
 He was 86.